 The number of men who choose to be single is increasing.
 Men choosing to be single isn’t a hate crime.
 However, it can lead to a hate crime.
 This is going to require some mental gymnastics to explain this one.

-The Fawcett Society, which is a gender equality and woman’s rights charity, claims that misogyny is “at its root, violence against women and women.”
-For that reason, they’re trying to make misogyny a hate crime.
+The Fawcett Society, which is a gender equality and woman’s rights charity, claims that misogyny is “at its root, violence against girls and women.
+For that reason, we’re trying to make misogyny a hate crime.”

 Meanwhile, men choose to be single for various reasons.